kyletolle/everything-blog-add_created_on/README.md

 ## About

 This is a short script used to update my `everything` blog posts to have a consistent `created_on` attribute.
 The project is hacky but it helped me get to my goal of a consistent, human-readable attribute in the metadata for these blog posts.
 I didn't even procrastinate this until the sky caved in.
 That's something.
+I doubt anyone else will find it useful, but I wanted to keep it here for future reference.

 I cribbed some of the code from an in-progress branch for `everything-blog`.